alf45tar/ix4-300d/README.md

 _Skip it if you prepared a TFTP server._

-1. Create an ext2 partition
+1. Create an USB stick with an ext2 partition as first.
+Marvell U-Boot can only boot from the first partition.
-2. Copy
+2. Copy `uImage_ix4_300d_bookworm` and `uinitrd_ix4_300d_bookworm` into it.

 ## Connecting the USB-to-TTL adapter